dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 ### Configure Namespaces

-This guide will deploy pods in a Kubernetes Namespaces.
+This guide will deploy pods in a Kubernetes namespace.
 Let's create the `Namespace` object for this guide.

 ```
 kubectl create ns policy-demo